 Life and Disability Insurance

 Life insurance, as well as accidental death and dismemberment insurance, is provided to full-time employees and paid out at one times the employee’s annual salary.
-Full-time employees also have the option of purchasing short and long-term disability as well as cancer policies.
+Full-time employees also have the option of membership in a temporary disability bank as well as employer paid long-term disability with buy-up option available.
 Sworn and certified personnel are provided with additional line-of-duty death benefits.

 Eligible veterans who are in training as deputy sheriffs, detention deputies, or communications specialists are eligible to receive compensation of up to $1,000 per month through the GI Bill.

 The SCSO participates in the Florida Retirement System (FRS) which offers two outstanding plans for employees: the Pension Plan and the Investment Plan.
 Employees contribute a small percentage of their salaries towards the plan and the Sheriff’s Office also makes a contribution to the plan.
 Both part-time and full-time positions are eligible to participate.
 More details on the plans can be found at www.myfrs.com.

 is a traditional retirement pension plan.
 The employee contributes a small percentage of their salary towards the plan and the employer also contributes an amount.
 Employees retire after reaching a certain number of years of service at any age, or after reaching a pre-designated age with a minimum number of years of service.
 The benefit an employee receives at retirement is a formula based on the employee’s age, FRS membership class, years of FRS service, and an average of the highest years of salary.
 The State Board of Administration invests all Pension Plan assets.
 At retirement, payments are made in monthly checks which are guaranteed for the employee’s lifetime.